HSP: The Gifts, Challenges, and Miracles

 Embrace Your Sensitivity

-If you ever become upset over your state as a highly sensitive person, remember that you aren’t alone.
-Some of the most innovative and vital people were HSPs and will go down in history as assets to humanity.
-Scientists like Albert Einstein, actors like Nicole Kidman, and social reformers like Martin Luther King Jr. are also HSPs who made the most of their sensitivity superpowers!
+If you ever become upset over your state as a Highly Sensitive Person, remember that you aren’t alone.
+Some of the most innovative and profound people in the world are HSPs.
+And many will go down in history as assets to humanity.
+Scientists like Albert Einstein, actors like Jim Carey, Gilda Radner, and Nicole Kidman, and social reformers like Desmond Tutu, Jane Goodall, and Martin Luther King Jr. are also HSPs who made the most of their sensitivity superpowers!

 You are extremely intuitive, empathetic, expressive, and compassionate, and all your friends and family are lucky to have you in their lives.
-You’re on the path to seeing and doing great things; you just need to harness the power of your ultra-sensitive nervous system and unique mind!
+You’re on the path to seeing and doing great things.
+Remember to harness the power of your ultra-sensitive nervous system and unique mind for your own benefit and the benefit of those you engage.

 You are a beautiful Living Being filled with light and love, born from stardust.
 You are unlimited potential in every direction.
 With a focus on discipline, virtue, and your own goodness, you can become as expanded and liberated as you desire.